• Skip to primary navigation

 • Algorithms (k-vector) and linear algebra

-• Theory of Functional Connections [papers] – [code (Python)] – [code readme] – [Seminar at Crunch, starting at 57:18] [TFC Phyton toolbox seminar] Wikipedia [English, Spanish, Portuguese, Italian, Korean, Chinese]
+• Theory of Functional Connections [papers] – [code (Python)] – [code readme] – [Seminar at Crunch, starting at 57:18] [TFC Phyton toolbox seminar] Wikipedia [English, Spanish, Portuguese, Italian, Korean, Chinese],

 2025 Journal articles

-3. White, T. and Mortari, D. “Theory of Functional Connections Applied to Linear Discontinuous Differential Equations,” 2025.
-Mathematics.
-Submitted.
+7. White, T. and Mortari, D. “Theory of Functional Connections Applied to Linear Discontinuous Differential Equations,” Mathematics 2025, 13(17), 2785.

-7. Gutierrez de Alba, J., Tresaco, E., and Mortari, D. “A Study on an Optimal Analytical and an Accurate Algorithmic Landing Techniques,” 2025.
+8. Gutierrez de Alba, J., Tresaco, E., and Mortari, D. “A Study on an Optimal Analytical and an Accurate Algorithmic Landing Techniques,” 2025.
 Advances in Space Research.
-In print.
+Vol. 76.
+No. 1, pp. 3098-3108.

 Research team